spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 vad = VoiceActivityDetector()
 ```

-Now that we have a way to determine if the audio contains speech, let's move on to the next component that wakes the pipeline when it hears a specific phrase.
+Now that we have a way to determine if the audio contains speech, let's move on to the component that activates the pipeline when it hears a specific phrase.

 ## Wakeword Activation